 Join a Grief Group

 Many are realizing that we need to take care of our mental health as well as our physical health.
 This is especially true for those who have experienced trauma through military service.
 Whether you are an active member of the military or you served decades ago, it may be time for you to seek out professional help.
-The pain that a veterans grief leaves behind is something that can be dealt with.
-Therapists, counselor or grief support groups are a great place to start.
+The pain that a veteran’s grief leaves behind is something that can be dealt with.
+Therapists, counselors or grief support groups are a great place to start.

 “The land of the free because of the brave”